zocky/colm.js/README.md

 ## What just happened
 Colm scans your HTML for elements containing the `data-colm-width` attribute, and lays out all their immediate children into the number of columns that best fit the desired column width.
 This is achieved by placing the appropriate number of simple `<div>` elements into the container to represent columns, and then looping through all the original children and placing each into the shortest column.

+Colm relies on CSS3 flex box functionality.
+If it is not supported in the browser, Colm will quietly skip layouting and leave your HTML as is.

 ## Advanced usage

 ### <code>colm()</code>